matrxi999/Path_finder/README.md

+# IMPORTANT: Majority of this code was taken from an online course, it's not mine and was only intended for learning purposes (although i tried to modify it while learning)

 A* algorythm visualisation program

 To start the program user needs to define start and finish by clicking left mouse button.